rithma/progressLog/README.md

 Started the eDx course "embedded systems: shape the world", led by Jonathon Valvano & prof. Yeraballi. at UT Austin.
 (ARM based course)
 (around the same time)  began Elliot Williams book  Make: AVR programming.

+2/01/2016 : Started an online course "the C++ institute", after realizing I dont know fuck all about c programming.  this is an awesome course.
+Very well explained.

 4/18/2016 : Shit or get of the pot - started "Delicious Max Tutorials".
 I need to stop being afraid of the things that intimidate me.
   Max is easy as shit to get into.
 I looked into this software 12 years ago and shyed away.
 Not anymore.
   The "karplus strong' Max/MSP tutorial got my machine properly making noise, and when I went home, I created an LFO output with Motu ultralight with a proper 10v PtP signal for controlling my eurorack.

-4/28/2016 : Completed up to Lesson 6: Bitwise operators in C of Embedded Systems Programming (Quantam Leaps youtube) this guy is good.
+4/26/2016 : Completed up to Lesson 6: Bitwise operators in C of Embedded Systems Programming (Quantam Leaps youtube) this guy is good.
 Explaining deep Assembly functions in IAR, very detailed descript.

+4/28/2016 : Lesson 7: Arrays & pointer arithmetic.

+QUESTIONS STILL:
+-research the difference between GPIO_PORTF_AHB_DATA_BITS_R and GPIO_PORTF_DATA_R GPIOHBCTL - GPIO high performance bus control to switch to AHB, the faster, better bus,..

+SYSCTL_GPIOHBCTL_R |= (1U << 5)
+-setting bit 5 in this register switches GPIOF into AHB mode. then all registers in program must be changed to reflect.
+GPIO_PORTF_DEN_R
+now becomes
+GPIO_PORTF_AHB_DEN_R